-Q&A: Brent Jones, the son of a Seattle educator, reflects on his upcoming job leading Seattle Public Schools
+Brent Jones, returning to lead Seattle Public Schools, talks about how he sees the next school year

 Q: You’ve had the chance to serve in leadership positions at other school districts.
 What can Seattle learn from them?

 A: The leaders in South King County have been great at focusing on what’s important … I always struggle with how we represent equity in a way that is not polarizing, that doesn’t make it a binary choice.
-They have really gotten elegant with how they describe where they’re going … to really home in on the three to five clear objective goals, and rally the stakeholders effectively around it … Relative to Seattle, I believe we have a whole lot of quality activities, but are all these activities focused around the outcomes for students?
+They have really gotten elegant with how they describe where they’re going … to really hone in on the three to five clear objective goals, and rally the stakeholders effectively around it … Relative to Seattle, I believe we have a whole lot of quality activities, but are all these activities focused around the outcomes for students?

 Q: Why do you think the district is polarized?